Health & Housing

 % Experienced Unhealthy Housing Conditions in Past Year (CHNA 2018)

-Examples of Access to Healthy Foods in Action:
+Examples of Health & Housing in Action:

 Douglas County Health Department concluded a year-long affordable housing learning lab process with more than 50 key leaders, and is championing a housing leadership role with City Councilman Ben Gray to serve as a liaison with landlords and tenants.